 Sleep rehabilitation is also very important.
 This may involve setting regular sleep times, relaxation techniques, and reducing stimulants.

 Graded physical activity is a key aspect of treatment.
 Physical activity needs to start slowly and build up over-time.
 We will personalise a program for you based on your fitness and symptom severity and sensitivity.
 It is important not to let symptoms dictate levels of activity as it can lead to a cycle of boom-bust – over and under activity which can exacerbate symptoms.

 A long-term plan is the key to controlling this problem.
 This process may take 6-10 sessions over 3 months.

 We also work with your doctor and/or a clinical psychologist if additional care is needed.

 Follow-up consultations may be needed during pain exacerbations, which are common.
-Pain exacerbations usually occur during times of stress, ill-health, inactivity, over activity and poor sleep.
-It is important to learn to detect and manage these events to get back on track.
+When pain exacerbations happen, it is important to learn to detect and manage these events to get back on track.

 For more information on Fibromyalgia, or for anything else, get in touch with our friendly team today!